TOGoS/TEF/README.md

 in a linear way for later processing, or just want a human-readable/writable format for data that's simpler than YAML but easier on the eyes than XML or JSON.

-Some details regarding edge cases as syntax-level metadata are still in flux, but the basic syntax (when no escaping or multiline header values are needed) has been pretty stable since I started using it in the early '00s.
+Some details regarding edge cases
+(like whether to preserve carriage returns at the end of header values) and syntax-level metadata are still in flux, but the basic syntax (when no escaping or multiline header values are needed) has been pretty stable since I started using it in the early '00s.